Jmuel9999/challenge9--Professional-README-Generator/my-enigmafiles/Develop/README.md

 * [Tests](#tests)
 * [Questions](#questions)
 ## Installation
-- fsd
+- Steps to install project
 ## Usage
-- f
+- How to use this app
 ## License
--
+- MIT
 ## Contributing
-- sdf
+- This is where we would put guidelines
 ## Tests
-- sdfd
+- The proper way to test this app is to....
 ## Questions
-- github.com/sds
+- github.com/Jmuel9999
-- sd
+- Jmuel9999@alumni.uwsp.edu